andrewmcodes/andrewm.codes/src/_posts/articles/2020-07-11-creating-a-blog-with-bridgetown-and-netlify-cms-1d1a.md

 From here you should be all set!
 You can create a new blog post, edit content on your pages, upload images, and more!

-After changing the index page for example, hit the {% raw %}`publish`{% endraw %} button at the top of the page and publish now.
+After changing the index page for example, hit the `publish` button at the top of the page and publish now.

 What this will do is add a commit to your GitHub repo with the changes and if Netlify is set to deploy your default branch (this is default behavior), the Netlify will automatically redeploy the site with the changes.